wstucco/buildpack-nginx-autoindex/README.md

-# NGINX Buildpack for Dokku - Hosting static pages
+# NGINX Buildpack for Dokku - Hosting static pages with autoindex enabled
 This buildpack has been successfully run on Digital Ocean instances of Ubuntu 14.02 (Status: Apr 2015).
 It might also work with different configurations.

 ## Purpose